apache/pulsar-site/docs/concepts-messaging.md

 #### What is a subscription mode

-The subscription mode indicates the cursor type.
+The subscription mode indicates the cursor belongs to durable type or non-durable type.

 - When a subscription is created, an associated cursor is created to record the last consumed position.